@bitcoinerlab/descriptors - v3.0.5

 • Gets the witnessScript required to fulfill this Output.
 Only applies to Segwit outputs.

-Returns Buffer<ArrayBufferLike> | undefined
+Returns Uint8Array<ArrayBufferLike> | undefined

 • Gets the redeemScript required to fullfill this Output.
 Only applies to SH outputs: sh(wpkh), sh(wsh), sh(lockingScript).

-Returns Buffer<ArrayBufferLike> | undefined
+Returns Uint8Array<ArrayBufferLike> | undefined

 • Whether this Output is Segwit.